getAlby/bitcoin-connect/README.md

 ## FAQ

+### How does it work?

+Bitcoin Connect provides multiple options to the user to connect to a lightning wallet, each compatible with WebLN.
+Any already-existing providers of WebLN (such as an installed WebLN extension like Alby) are detected and offered, as well as options to create a new WebLN provider through protocols such as NWC.
+No matter which option you choose, window.webln will become available for the website to use to interact with your lightning wallet.
+Similar to the Alby extension, new options (called Connectors) can be easily added as they all follow a common, simple interface.
+As long as there is a way to connect to a lightning wallet through Javascript, a connector can be created for it in Bitcoin Connect.
+We welcome any and all contributions for new connectors!

 ### Does this work on mobile browsers and mobile PWAs, or desktop browsers without a WebLN extension?

 Yes! that's the main benefit.